 The Art of Composting

 Composting is the aerobic, or oxygen requiring decomposition of organic materials by micro-organisms under controlled conditions.
 During composting, the micro-organisms consume oxygen while feeding on organic matter.
 Active composting generates considerable heat and large quantities of carbon dioxide and water vapor, which are released into the air.
-Composting reduces both the volume and mass of the raw materials while transforming them into a valuable soil conditioner.
+Composting reduces both the volume and mass of the raw materials.
 Composting is most rapid when conditions that encourage the growth of micro-organisms are established and maintained.

 What Happens During Composting?

 Since the release of heat is directly related to the microbial activity, temperature is a good process indicator.
-Temperature increases resulting from microbial activities are noticeable within a few hours of forming a pile or windrows.
+Temperature increases resulting from microbial activities are noticeable within a few hours of forming a static pile.
 The temperature of composting materials typically follow a pattern of rapid increase to 120-140 degrees Fahrenheit and finally to ambient air temperature.
 This characteristic pattern of temperature over time reflects changes in the rate and type of decomposition taking place as composting proceeds.

 During the active composting period, the temperature falls if oxygen becomes scarce, because microbial activity decreases.
 The temperature rises again after turning of forced aeration.
 If oxygen is available and the microbial activity is intense, the temperature can rise well above 140 degrees Fahrenheit.
 At this point many micro-organisms begin to die or become dormant.
 With the decreased microbial activity, the temperature may then stabilize or even fall.
 Cooling the pile by turning or forced aeration helps to keep the temperature from reaching these damaging levels.